nikic/nikic.github.com/_posts/2023-10-22-How-to-reduce-LLVM-crashes.markdown

 ## Reproducing in opt/llc

-The first step is to reproduce this issue using standard LLVM tooling, which is `opt` for the middle-end and `llc` for the backend.
+The first step is to reproduce the issue using standard LLVM tooling, which is `opt` for the middle-end and `llc` for the backend.
 When debugging `clang` crashes in particular, this is often not necessary, and one can jump directly to the new step.
 However, this is usually necessary for other compilers using LLVM, such as `rustc`.

 For `clang`, it is possible to obtain the *optimized* bitcode using `-emit-llvm` and the optimized IR using `-emit-llvm -S`.
 You can then feed the result into `llc` to confirm the crash.